alicelucas/ciminilab-swe-test/README.md

 Include in the `README.md` instructions for installing your solution, which should amount to a single CLI command (e.g. `pip install -e .`), and running it, which should also amount to a single CLI command.

-Ensure that your dependencies are pip-installable on Mac (x86 and arm) / Windows / Linux (at least Ubuntu).
-You do not need to test on different architectures, simply check if your dependencies and their versions are either pure python or provide wheels/binaries for those OS+architecture combinations.
+Ensure that your dependencies are installable on Mac (x86 and arm), Windows, and Linux (at least Ubuntu).
+You do not need to test on all of these, simply check if your dependencies, at their  pinned versions, are either pure python or provide wheels/binaries for those OS+architecture combinations.

 If using `conda` / `mamba` / `pixi` etc. restrict the conda repository to `conda-forge` only.